Silver Bear for Best Leading Performance

 The Silver Bear for Best Leading Performance (Silberner Bär/Beste Schauspielerische Leistung in einer Hauptrolle) is an award presented at the Berlin International Film Festival for an outstanding performance in a leading role and chosen by the jury from the films in main competition at the festival.

+History

+At the 2021 Berlin International Film Festival, the Festival organization announced it would retire the Best Actor and Best Actress categories, adopting gender neutral categories alongside a Best Supporting Performance category.
+The move was met with controversy, but intensified the gender neutral categories debate in other awards shows and festivals.

-It was first presented at the 2021 Festival to replace the Best Actor and Best Actress categories.
-Maren Eggert was the first recipient of this award for her role in I'm Your Man (2021).
-Rose Byrne is the most recent winner of this award for her performance in If I Had Legs I'd Kick You (2025).
+Maren Eggert was the first recipient of this award for her role as Alma Felser in I'm Your Man (2021).
+Sandra Hüller is the most recent winner of this award for her performance in Rose (2026).

+In 2023, Sofía Otero became the prize's youngest winner for 20,000 Species of Bees, at nine years old.

 Winners

+Sofía Otero won for 20,000 Species of Bees (2023).

 Sebastian Stan won for A Different Man (2024).

+Rose Byrne won for If I Had Legs I'd Kick You (2025).